-Overall, my content strategy for rank and rent SEO websites is to get at least 3 or so unique and authoritative pages written on the topic, and then duplicate those.
+Overall, my content strategy for selling leads to local companies is to get at least 3 or so unique and authoritative pages written on the topic, and then duplicate those.
 Now, based on what I mentioned earlier, this might be a tiny bit overkill as it is possible to rank a bunch of duplicate pages, but I like to have at least a few variations.

-Below, you will see how I normally like to structure my content pieces, which you can essentially copy, replacing the relevant info with your niche, and send it to 5 separate freelance researchers/copywriters of your choice.
+Below, you will see how I normally like to structure my content pieces, which you can essentially copy, replacing the relevant info with your local lead generation niche, and send it to 3 separate freelance researchers/copywriters of your choice.

 Content Structure: Your headings should be something like this and there should be a paragraph or so of text under each heading.

 - What is Water Damage Restoration?